-Lima beans are delicious and versatile legume that has a number of important health benefits, including its ability to improve digestion, boost heart health, positively impact energy levels, aid circulation, stimulate growth and repair, defend against chronic illness, and protect against diabetes.
+Lima beans are delicious and versatile legume that may have a number of important health benefits, which may include its potential ability to improve digestion, boost heart health, positively impact energy levels, aid circulation, stimulate growth and repair, defend against chronic illness, and protect against diabetes.

 Health Benefits of Lima Beans

 Lima beans have many health benefits that include:

 Lima beans may have a potentially positive impact on human health in a number of ways.
 Not only are lima beans possibly rich in dietary fiber, which can help scrape cholesterol and possibly eliminate it from the body, but they’re also known to be a good source of magnesium and folate.
 Having enough magnesium in the body may help to regulate blood pressure, in a similar way to potassium, by relaxing the blood vessels and reducing strain on the heart, thus preventing strokes and heart attacks.
 Folate is also associated with lower homocysteine levels, which is good because elevated homocysteine is a telling factor behind coronary heart disease.

 Due to the impressive protein content in lima beans, if you already get enough protein in your diet, the body will store this protein as volatile and easily accessible energy.
 Lima beans can provide a clean, healthy boost to your cognition and focus as well.
 The manganese levels in lima beans may also help to optimize the energy production process in the body.
 Finally, the iron content boosts red blood cell circulation, improving oxygenation and increasing energy.